Playing card: Spread across Europe and early design changes

-Playing cards decks most likely came to Europe from the East, introduced by the Arabs through the Christian kingdoms of Spain, although it is also said that they were brought by the Crusaders.
-The first version can be based on the fact that the oldest western deck is the one known as the Spanish deck, a direct adaptation of the suits of the Arabic deck.

-The earliest European mention of playing cards appears in 1371 in a Catalan language rhyme dictionary which lists naip among words ending in -ip.
-According to Denning, the only attested meaning of this Catalan word is "playing card".
+Playing cards probably came to Europe from the East, specifically those used by the Mamluks in Egypt, and probably arrived first in Spain since the earliest European mention of playing cards appears in 1371 in a Catalan language rhyme dictionary which lists naip among words ending in -ip.
+According to Trevor Denning, the only attested meaning of this Catalan word is "playing card".
 This suggests that cards may have been "reasonably well known" in Catalonia (now part of Spain) at that time, perhaps introduced as a result of maritime trade with the Mamluk rulers of Egypt.

-The earliest record of playing cards in central Europe is believed by some researchers to be a ban on card games in the city of Berne in 1367, but this source is disputed as the earliest copy available dates to 1398 and may have been amended.
+The earliest record of playing cards in central Europe is believed by some researchers to be a ban on card games in the city of Bern in 1367, but this source is disputed as the earliest copy available dates to 1398 and may have been amended.
 Generally accepted as the first Italian reference is a Florentine ban dating to 1377.
 Also appearing in 1377 was the treatise by John of Rheinfelden, in which he describes playing cards and their moral meaning.
 From this year onwards more and more records (usually bans) of playing cards occur, first appearing in England as early as 1413.

-Among the early patterns of playing card were those probably derived from the Mamluk suits of cups, coins, swords, and polo-sticks, which are still used in traditional Latin decks.
+Among the early patterns of playing card were those derived from the Mamluk suits of cups, coins, swords, and polo sticks, which are still used in traditional Latin decks.
 As polo was an obscure sport to Europeans then, the polo-sticks became batons or cudgels.
 In addition to Catalonia in 1371, the presence of playing cards is attested in 1377 in Switzerland, and 1380 in many locations including Florence and Paris.
 Wide use of playing cards in Europe can, with some certainty, be traced from 1377 onward.

 In the account books of Johanna, Duchess of Brabant and Wenceslaus I, Duke of Luxembourg, an entry dated May 14, 1379, by receiver general of Brabant Renier Hollander reads: "Given to Monsieur and Madame four peters and two florins, worth eight and a half sheep, for the purchase of packs of cards".
 In his book of accounts for 1392 or 1393, Charles or Charbot Poupart, treasurer of the household of Charles VI of France, records payment for the painting of three sets of cards.